andym388/andym388/README.md

 <img alt="Node.js" src="https://img.shields.io/badge/Node.js-339933?logo=node.js&logoColor=white&style=for-the-badge" />

 <b>⭐ Weather Node</b><br>
-The React Weather Wizard App above is re-written in NodeJS so that we can compare their differences in approach which are:<br>
+The front-end React Weather Wizard App above is re-written with NodeJS as the Runtime and ExpressJS as the back-end framework.<br>
+The differences in approach are:<br>
-▶️ NodeJS App is a back-end, server-side App with access to the O/S, databases, file system and everything else to build a fully-functional App.<br>
+▶️ The Weather Node App is a back-end, server-side App that accesses the O/S, databases, file system and other system resources to build a fully-functional App.<br>
 ▶️ Hence, it needs to be hosted on a full-stack hosting service such as Render.<br>
 ▶️ A HTTP request is used to obtain the weather data via an API Call to the OpenWeatherMap Data Source.<br>
-▶️ In contract, the React App is a client-side App that access the API from the browser to obtain/display the weather data.<br>
+▶️ In contract, the React Weather Wizard App is a front-end, client-side App that access the Weather API from the browser to obtain/display the weather data.<br>
 ► Render Site: <a href="https://b03-1weather-node.onrender.com/">Weather Node Page</a><br>
 ► Github Repo: <a href="https://github.com/andym388/b03_1weather-node">Source code for this React App</a><br>